Axis & Allies: Revisions

-With each revision, there were also balance changes in order to make gameplay more dynamic: in the Milton Bradley edition, infantry were cheap units that tended to be most useful as defensive cannon fodder, due to their token attack and slightly better defense.
-This had led to many areas of the game board being heavily fortified, bogging game play down to a matter of who could build more infantry faster.
-To counteract this, the tank, whose defense ability was equal to infantry in the Milton Bradley release, had its defensive capabilities improved in the revised edition, so as to encourage players to use combined arms.
-Other balance changes included altering the costs of the various units, and altering the transport capacity: in the Milton Bradley edition, transports could carry only two infantry or one of any other land unit; later revisions had transports able to carry one infantry in addition to one of any other land unit.
+With each revision, there were balance changes to make gameplay more dynamic.
+In the Milton Bradley edition, infantry were cheap units that tended to be most useful as defensive cannon fodder, due to their token attack and slightly better defense.
+This led to many areas of the game board being heavily fortified, bogging game play down to a matter of who could build more infantry faster.
+To counteract this, the tank, whose defense ability was equal to infantry in the Milton Bradley release, had its defensive capabilities improved in the revised edition, to encourage players to use combined arms.
+Other balance changes included altering the costs of units, and altering the transport capacity.
+In the Milton Bradley edition, transports could carry two infantry, or one of any other land unit.
+Later revisions had transports able to carry one infantry, in addition to one of any other land unit.

 The variety of land and sea units was increased by introducing artillery and destroyers from A&A: Europe and A&A: Pacific to A&A: Revised edition.
-Artillery increased the effectiveness of infantry in attacks, while destroyers limited the usefulness of submarines and acted as a lower-cost substitute for the expensive battleship.
+Artillery increased the effectiveness of infantry in attacks.
+Destroyers limited the usefulness of submarines and acted as a lower-cost substitute for the expensive battleship.
 Cruisers were introduced in A&A: 50th Anniversary Edition to effectively split the destroyer's many abilities.
 While destroyers continue to limit the usefulness of submarines, the stronger cruisers now act as lower cost battleships.

-The game board itself was also reworked in each revision.
-The Milton Bradley classic release featured largely vibrant colors, while the revised version featured mainly darker tones.
+The game board was reworked in each revision.
+The Milton Bradley classic release featured largely vibrant colors.
+The revised version featured mainly darker tones.
 The 50th anniversary edition and 1942 edition has a more realistic terrain with only subtle hints of color to denote which power has initial control over a particular territory.
-The composition of territories was also slightly altered, for example, the number of territories between Berlin and Moscow had been increased for the revised edition, including adding many Soviet territories of strategic importance.
+The composition of territories was slightly altered.
+For example, the number of territories between Berlin and Moscow was increased in the revised edition, including adding many Soviet territories of strategic importance.

 Strategic bombing was altered over the years.
 Until the revised edition, strategic bombing caused opposing players to lose the IPCs they had on hand.
 The 50th anniversary edition changed this so that industrial complexes were damaged instead.
 Damaged industrial complexes had less capacity to produce units and can be repaired at the cost of IPCs.